Huntley leads No. 13 Utah past Northern Illinois 35-17

 Vonte Davis — in at safety for injured Ute Julian Blackmon, who later returned and had an interception — underestimated Tears’ speed as the wideout stepped out of his tackle and raced down the NIU sideline.
 It was NIU’s longest pass play since Tears had an 81-yard scoring reception against San Diego State in 2017.

+Whittingham said the defense tightened up their coverages and dialed up the pressure in the second half.

+“Playing behind a defensive line like that makes it easier.
+The quarterback has to get the ball out and that is why we get our picks,” Blackmon said.

 The Utes, who were the media’s preseason choice to win the Pac-12, had just one penalty and hasn’t turned the ball over this year.
+The offensive line played without two starters with leg injuries, Orlando Umana and Johnny Maea.

 NIU’s Mykelti Williams was ejected for targeting in the fourth quarter after his big hit caused a fumble that was negated by the penalty.
 On the next play, Huntley found Jaylen Dixon for a 14-yard TD pass.